Frankchen-bingxu/ECEN649_project/README.md

 #### The package to import

-glob
-os
-matplotlib
-seaborn
-PIL
-joblib
-sklearn
-warnings
+glob  for deal with the path of the file and data . os  for input the data . matplotlib  for plot the picture of the feature and line of system change . seaborn  for plot the hot pot picture about the prediction rate and false positive,false negative rate .
+PIL  for deal with the image, convert the picture to the array . joblib  for using parallel compute in the code to increase the speed of the code . sklearn  for using some packeage about machine learning to deal with the algorithm .
+warnings for ignoring some warnings when running the project(because i don't write some exception constructure) .

 #### How to use
-    run violajones.py to finish the algorithm(you can change the round by yourself)
+    run violajones.py to finish the algorithm(you can change the round by yourself)(PS.
+I use FUll PATH of the data, if can't run, please replace it with relative path)
     run plot.py to construct the feature on the test face
     run sys_change.py to see the change along the round increasing